monkbai/DNN-decompiler/README.md

 ./summarization.sh
 ```
 `summarization.sh` will invoke scripts including:
  - `statistic.py`, which collects statistics of DNN executables evaluated in our study (Table 2).
+Note that the statistics may *slightly deviate* from the numbers in Table 2 depending on the building environment, but this should not affect our claims in the paper.
  - `operator/run_accuracy.py`, which calculates the average accuracy of operator inference (Table 3).
 Note that since we have manually fixed the "Add vs. BiasAdd" issue discussed in **Operators with Similar Assembly Code** of Section 7.1.1, in some cases, the accuracy may be higher (i.e., better results) than results reported in Table 3.
  - `parameter_accuracy.py`, which calculates the dimension inference accuracy/parameter inference accuracy of `TVM Resnet18` (Table 4).
-Note that accuracies for all other models are 100%, as we discussed in Sec 7.1.3.
-Thus, this script only reproduces results for Resnet18.
+Note that it is difficult to compare the recovered dimensions/parameters with the reference due to compiler optimizations (e.g., operator fusion)， i.e., the ground truth of optimized models is not available, as discussed in Sec 7.1.3.
+Hence, #failures in Table 4 equals #dimensions or #parameters that need to be fixed before the recovered models can be compiled into executables showing identical behavior with the references.
+This script only reproduces results for Resnet18 (accuracies for all other models are 100%, and therefore no need to be included in this script; see results in Sec 7.1.4).
  - `recompile_correctness.py`, which evaluates the correctness of recompilation (Table 5). `Pass` means the model is 100% correctly rebuilt.
 Note that we manually fix errors in `TVM Resnet18` as discussed in Sec 7.1.4 to confirm our claim that "all remaining operators in ResNet18 are correctly decompiled".
 Therefore, we expect to get 63/63 passes by running this script.

 When the `summarization.sh` script finishes running, all results reported in Table 2-5 should be printed to the screen.